syncfusion-content/mobilejavascript-docs/MobileJS/ToggleButton/Getting-Started.md

 {% endhighlight %}

-Add the following script code to the &lt;body&gt; tag to show the Dialog when you change the Toggle state.
+Add the following script code to the <body> tag to show the Dialog when you change the Toggle state.